 | Horse to the lake and back | 1,500-2,500 KGS | Popular alternative to walking |

-A Kel-Suu trip is not cheap by Kyrgyz standards because of the permit, the 4×4 and the distance.
-Sharing a vehicle across a group of three or four is the key to keeping it affordable.
-Budget for the permit, two to three nights of yurt-camp full board, the driver, and horse hire if you would rather ride than walk.
-For general trip planning see our Kyrgyzstan travel budget.
+Add it up and Kel-Suu is not cheap by Kyrgyz standards — the permit, the vehicle, and the distance see to that.
+The single biggest lever is the group: a 4×4 split four ways turns an expensive trip into a reasonable one.
+Budget for two to three nights of full board, the driver for the duration, and horse hire if you would rather ride than walk.
+For where this sits in a whole-trip budget, see our Kyrgyzstan travel budget.

-Since you are already organising a 4×4 and permits for the border region, most travellers pair Kel-Suu with Tash-Rabat, the beautifully preserved stone caravanserai on the old route toward the Torugart Pass.
-A typical loop threads Naryn, Tash-Rabat and Kel-Suu over three to five days.
-If you are continuing to China, check the border crossings guide, and confirm current entry rules on the official Kyrgyz e-visa portal.
+You are already organizing a 4×4 and border-region permits, so use them twice.
+Tash-Rabat, the beautifully preserved stone caravanserai on the old route toward the Torugart Pass, sits off the same corridor south of Naryn, and a loop threading Naryn, Tash-Rabat, and Kel-Suu over three to five days is the standard play — the best-value way to see Kyrgyzstan’s far south-east in one push.
+Continuing to China?
+Check the border crossings guide, and confirm your own entry situation on the official Kyrgyz e-visa portal.

 Frequently Asked Questions